AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/how-to-include-bookmap-toc-in-pdf-publishing.md

 ```

-Sample structure of bookmap with TOC , figure-list and table-list in frontmatter and index-list in backmatter
+Sample structure of bookmap with TOC , figure-list and table-list in frontmatter and index-list in backmatter.

 ```

 <bookmap>
   <title>My Bookmap Title </title>
   <frontmatter>